HELOS

 The lab instrument NIMBUS analyses manual samples from 300 ml to 1,000 ml in an easy and comfortable way.
 The compact system uses the OPUS-technology and consists of identical core components.
 Therefore the same measuring range from below 0.1 µm to 3,000 µm applies to the instrument.
 Lab applications are found e.g., in petroleum engineering during the analysis of oil sands or in anode production for aluminium smelting (characterisation of anode grade coke in liquid pitch).

-The ultrasonic extinction sensor OPUS analyses both the particle size distribution and the concentration of disperse phases in suspensions and emulsions in the range from less than 1 µm to 3,000 µm in real time.
+The ultrasonic extinction sensor OPUS analyses both the particle size distribution and the concentration of disperse phases in suspensions and emulsions in the range from less than 0.1 micron to 3,000 microns in real time.
 OPUS is designed as a stable process probe for high temperatures and pressures and can withstand chemical and mechanical stresses.
 In addition to a dustproof and splashproof IP65 version, OPUS is also available as an ATEX probe.
 The connection to various processes is via a selection of process adapters.
 The common communication protocols are available for the exchange of data with your process control system.